Skip to content

 Cost Sharing and the Proposal

-Cost sharing approval must be requested at least 10 business days prior to the submission deadline.
-The request must be documented in eProposal, using the required Cost Share Approval Form.
+Cost share approval must be requested at least 10 business days prior to the submission deadline using the required Cost Share Approval Form and attaching it in eProposal.

 Funding University Cost Sharing Commitments

-The responsibility for funding the cost sharing commitment lies with the department/college.
-However, after maximizing department and/or college resources, the University may provide funding to meet cost share requirements, upon approval.
+Primary responsibility for cost sharing lies with the department/college.
+When department/college resources are insufficient, the University may provide support with approval.

 • Recharge center credits or discounts

-• If the anticipated F&A is less than 5% of the Institutional Cash Contribution, the department/college will provide the funds necessary to make up the difference to help support the cost share and administrative burden.
+If anticipated F&A is less than 5% of the Institutional Cash Contribution, the department/college contributes to the difference.

 CALCULATION EXAMPLE 1 - Institutional Cash Contribution Exceeds Anticipated F&A: